AlvinKirath/yt-dlp-gui-and-section-downloader/README.md

 # yt-dlp-gui-and-section-downloader
 A Python-based GUI application for downloading specific sections of YouTube videos using yt-dlp and ffmpeg
 ### 📚 Table of Contents
 - [Features](#features)
 - [Prerequisites](#prerequisites) and [Installation](#installation)
 - [Usage](#usage)
 ---
+Note : IF you dont want .exe file and conformtable with .py then just download the yt-dlp-gui-and-section-downloader.py file from code

 ### Features